RIGHTON! EDUCATION

 WHAT'S RIGHTON?

-RightOn! helps middle and high school students (ages 13β18) learn from their mistakes without the pressure of rushing to find the correct answer, building confidence to transform errors into valuable learning experiences.
-With the unique mechanic of identifying the most popular incorrect answer, teachers can spot common misconceptions, reinforce key concepts, and help students avoid repeating mistakes.
+RightOn! helps middle and high school students (ages 13β18) learn from mistakes without pressure of rushing to find the correct answer, building confidence to transform errors into valuable learning experiences.
+With this unique mechanic, teachers can spot common misconceptions, reinforce key concepts, and help students avoid repeating mistakes.

 It was meant to be a motivator, but instead, students found themselves puzzledβwhy were they receiving these points on the results screen?
 And as I dug deeper, I realized this was just the tip of the iceberg.